2026-03-30

 Note

-1x HV joint, 60μΩ or less, Perform zero adjust to Hioki meter prior to testing
+The acceptable value is 145 μΩ or less.
+Perform zero adjust to Hioki meter prior to testing.

-53. Remove the ancillary cover.
-See Cover - Ancillary Bay (Remove and Replace)
+24. Install the ancillary bay cover.
+See Cover - Ancillary Bay (Remove and Install).